Ghailen-Ben-Achour/DR-Diagnosis/README.md

 1. Proliferate DR
 # Getting Started
 ## Dataset
-The Dataset contains 3662 training images and 1928 for testing.
+The Dataset contains 3662 training images and 1928 for testing.<br />
-A CSV file containing the labels is also available.
+A CSV file containing the labels is also available.<br />
-The Dataset can be downloaded here: https://www.kaggle.com/c/aptos2019-blindness-detection/data
+The Dataset can be downloaded here: https://www.kaggle.com/c/aptos2019-blindness-detection/data.<br />